teachmewow/langsmith-rust/docs/ARCHITECTURE.md

 This crate implements a modular, extensible architecture for tracing to LangSmith.
 It follows SOLID principles and uses several design patterns to ensure maintainability and scalability.

+This documentation reflects the **current** crate layout and also highlights how a LangGraph-like executor (e.g. TeachMeWowAgent’s Graph DSL) can integrate via `GraphTrace` and `RunScope`.

 ## Hierarchical Structure

 ```